universal-ctags/ctags/docs/cspell.rst

 source tree.

 For documentations, there is no good way.
 Suggestions are welcome.
 "CSPELL:" prefix line is a temporary solution.
-A line started from "CSPELL:" in a commit log is treated specially by ``make cspell`` when spell-checking the commit; whitespace separated words in the line are added to a temporary dictionary.
+A line starting from "CSPELL:" in a commit log is treated specially by ``make cspell`` when spell-checking the commit; whitespace separated words in the line are added to a temporary dictionary.